Calvert DeForest: Early life

 DeForest grew up in Bay Ridge, Brooklyn.
 He was born to Calvert Martin DeForest, M.D., a physician who died in 1930 at the age of 49, and Mabelle (Taylor) DeForest.
 He claimed that his father was related to radio pioneer Lee de Forest.

 DeForest attended Poly Prep Country Day School in Brooklyn, New York.
 He was employed for many years as a file clerk at the pharmaceutical company Parke-Davis, which was later acquired by Pfizer.
 He had aspirations of acting but was discouraged by his mother, who was briefly an actress herself.
-After her death in 1969, DeForest did part-time backstage work, which eventually led to acting work, and is credited with appearing in five films from 1972 to 1982.
-He worked part-time as a receptionist at a drug rehabilitation center until February 1984, when his supervisor learned of his employment with NBC and his resulting ineligibility for the position (as it was part of a program designed for those who made under $6,000 a year) and asked him to resign.
+After her death in 1969, DeForest did part-time backstage work, which eventually led to acting work - appearances in five films from 1972 to 1982.
+He worked part-time as a receptionist at a drug rehabilitation center until February 1984, when his supervisor learned of his employment with NBC.
+They determined he was ineligible for the position (as he made more than the $6,000 a year to which participants in the program were restricted) and asked him to resign.